Short term side effects of treatment for acute myeloid leukaemia (AML)

 Your doctor checks how well your heart works before you start treatment as well as during and after treatment ends.

-• the type of drug or combination of drugs you are taking
+- the type of drug or combination of drugs you have

 If your hair is going to fall out, it usually begins within 2 to 3 weeks after treatment starts.
 It usually falls out gradually rather than suddenly.

 The good news is that your hair will grow back once your chemotherapy treatment has finished.
+This may take 4 to 6 months.
 It might come back a different colour and may be more curly than before.

 Women might stop having periods (amenorrhoea) but this may be temporary.